tanema/metapro/README.md

 ## Things learned
 - I would want permission based on namespace
-- Doing a get request and query by namespace would be good
+- ~Doing a get request and query by namespace would be good~
+- You can query by namespace in REST but it changes the format of the output from an array to an object with a key `metafields`

 ## Things I might try
 - move to graphql so that updating multiple items is faster